-Anticipated Funding Amount: \$23,500,000
+Anticipated Funding Amount: \$26,000,000

-Subject to the quality of proposals received and availability of funds.
+The anticipated funding amount indicated above is for a given fiscal year and is subject to the quality of proposals received and availability of funds.

 Eligibility Information

 Who May Submit Proposals:

 The categories of proposers eligible to submit proposals to the National Science Foundation are identified in the NSF Proposal & Award Policies & Procedures Guide (PAPPG), Chapter I.E. Unaffiliated individuals are not eligible to submit proposals in response to this solicitation.